sanekgusev/beemsterstraat370/index.md

 # The Apartment

 We're renting out our fully furnished lovely little apartment.
-Located in the laidback Amsterdam Noord neighborhood, with parks, schools and shopping malls within walking distance, and the metro not much farther, it's far enough from the hustle and bustle of Amsterdam's city center, yet still well-connected to the Amsterdam Centraal station and the rest of the city.
+Located in the laidback Amsterdam Noord neighborhood, with parks, schools and shopping malls within walking distance, and the metro station within biking distance, it's far enough from the hustle and bustle of Amsterdam's city center, yet still well-connected to the Amsterdam Centraal station and the rest of the city.

 It's a single bedroom-turned-1.5-bedroom apartment with a corner kitchen in the living room.
 In addition to the master bedroom there's also a second, smaller, bedroom which could serve as a small home office or a kids' bedroom (our son loved it!).